cannataa/cannataa.github.io/_pages/about.md

 Allison prides herself on her knowledge digital fabrication.
 She has experience with the following technologies:

 * Fused Filament Fabrication (FFF)
-  * Allison has built a Voron 2.4 FFF printer, which is currently available for undergraduate use in the Vanderbilt Digital Fabrication Lab.
 * Stereolithography (SLA)
 * Selective Laser Sintering (SLS)
 * Laser Cutting